POP-UP FORM - FEARLESS HOMESCHOOL

 Stairway didn’t provide quite enough practice for my kids.
 It’s fair enough, it’s a supplement, not a full program.
 Reading Reflex is also a remedial program, with plenty of stories.
 It has a great introduction section for the parent which I found reassuring – it’s very confident about your ability to help your child.

 If you choose to use another program, make sure it gives your child instant results.
-Kids want to read, and they don’t need to learn every single letter sound, digraph and phoneme before they do.
+Kids want to read, and they don’t need to learn every single letter sound, digraph, and phoneme before they do.
 Some programs don’t provide reading material until lesson 30 or later – it’s simply too long to wait.
-Stairway to Reading and Reading Reflex provide reading practice after the first 12 sounds.
+Most of the above provide reading practice after the first 10/12 sounds.

 Step 3 – Rinse and repeat for children with special needs, or those who need more practice

-The resources above will be enough for most children to master reading.
-However, if you have a child who struggles with reading or has additional needs you may need a more complete program.
 You may need to show your child something lots of times before it sinks in.
-They may not pick up patterns automatically, and may need a lot of extra help.
+They may not pick up patterns automatically and may need a lot of extra help.

 Most importantly, don’t have any expectations.
 When a child is running to their own schedule you need to accept that they may not read until much older than you want them to.